sx-bet/sportx-js/README.md

 The below are for information purposes only and not needed to operate this API.

-`relayerMakerFee` is an additional trading fee charged by SportX on the maker, currently set to zero

-`relayerTakerFee` is an additional trading fee charged by SportX on the taker, currently set to zero

-`relayer` is the recipient of the above two fees.

 `salt` is a random number to differentiate between two otherwise identical orders

 `executor` is the address actually submitting the transaction to fill the order on the blockchain